 After the accused has been arrested and taken to the police station the police may ask that a bail hearing be held.

-Bail hearings are “Court Hearings” before a Judge or Justice of the Peace to see if the accused should be released from police custody after being arrested, before or while awaiting the trial date.
+Bail hearings are “Court Hearings” before a Judge or Justice of the Peace to see if the accused should be released from police custody after being arrested while awaiting the trial date.

-At the bail hearing the police may suggest that if the court decides to release the accused that the court impose conditions upon them. e.g. curfews, no alcohol etc.
+At the bail hearing the police may suggest that if the court decides to release the accused that the court bail conditions upon them. e.g. curfews, no alcohol etc.

-The judge reviews the case and then makes a decision to either release the accused with or without conditions, while awaiting their court date.
+The judge reviews the case and then makes a decision to either release the person with or without conditions.

 Bail Hearings are considered necessary when one or more of the following grounds exists in a criminal prosecution;